RebeccaStevens/eslint-config-rebeccastevens/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: "\U0001F41B Bug Report"
 about: Report a bug to help us fix it
-title: ''
+title: ""
-labels: 'Type: Bug, Status: Triage'
+labels: "Type: Bug, Status: Triage"
-assignees: ''
+assignees: ""
 ---

 # Bug Report

 <!-- Why the issue was filed? -->